Steven Bradshaw

 To the right across the aisle is an Indian man with a bad comb-over.
 Next to him is a man who clearly has spent some time lifting weights.
 Just beyond him sits a black lady with a tube attached to her chest next to a clearly visible scar.
 She looks like she’s praying.
 Not too far from them is a teenage girl whose bald head announces the reason we are all here.

 Some, like us, are here for an initial visit hoping for a diagnosis that doesn’t have the dreaded “c-word.”
 Some have been here long enough that their bodies have been weakened by the poison that is being used to fight the “c-word.”
 There are too many of them.
 A father and son sharing a tablet computer while they wait.
 A husband gently holding his wife’s hand.
 A teenage girl hanging out with her mom.
-Another bald man…sitting alone…staring off into the distance.
-A lady in green shirt that looked like a turtle shell whose smile and returning hair seemed to be saying, “There’s hope.”
+Another bald man, sitting alone, staring off into the distance.
+A lady in a green shirt that looked like a turtle shell whose smile and returning hair seemed to be saying, “There’s hope.”
 A Chinese lady whose eyes peer above a mask that covers the rest of her face.
 Our eyes met.
 I smiled.
 Her mask changed shape.
 I hope it was a smile.

 You don’t have to be a rocket scientist to figure out that the “c-word” is no respecter of race or age.
-It doesn’t care if you have a bad comb-over or a perfect hair-style.
+It doesn’t care if you have a bad comb-over or a perfect hairstyle.
 It doesn’t notice if you have great muscles or if you’ve never been to a gym.
 It.
 Just.
 Strikes.

 And so we wait.
 And wait.
 Some for a diagnosis.
-Some for the next treatment…linked together by the dreaded “c-word.”
+Some for the next treatment, linked together by the dreaded “c-word.”

 The people who work here do what they can to make you feel comfortable.
 Nurses smile as they go about their work.
 Volunteers have conversations with patients that help to take your mind off of things.
 A lady comes by delivering free hot tea or coffee or hot chocolate.
-I’ll remember the happy nurse on the elevator who invited is in to a crowded elevator.
+I’ll remember the happy nurse on the elevator who invited us in to a crowded elevator.
 “C’mon on in, honey, we’re all family here.”
 Yeah, let’s be linked together by that.

-The tag line on the signs here at MD Anderson is “Making Cancer History.”
+The tagline on the signs here at MD Anderson is “Making Cancer History.”
 May it be so.
 Until then, I pray.
-For the patients…for doctors and nurses and researchers…for my friends, Shannon and Amy…for my momma…
+For the patients, for doctors and nurses and researchers, for my friends Shannon and Amy, for my momma.

-Right now, we wait…and pray.
+Right now, we wait, and pray.

->>>>>> April 24, 2025
+April 24, 2025

 • My professor asked me what God has taught me.